ptomato/talks/guadec2022/README.md

 - If you want to follow along: **ptomato.name/talks/guadec2022**

 <!--
-  This presentation is also meant to be a resource that you can consult later.
+  This slide deck is also meant to be a resource that you can consult later.
 So I will be running pretty quickly through things like the new APIs, because they're not really that interesting to talk about; but you can go back and read them later and click through the links.

   The slides are already available on my web space so if you want to click on the links NOW, you can already go there and follow along with the presentation.
 -->